wp-plugins/wp-client-testimonial/readme.txt

 == Description ==
 Display client testimonials with slide previous and next features.

+<strong>Plugin Features</strong>

+* Shortcode System.
+* Use this shortcode ['wp-client-testimonial'] where you want show the testimonial.
+* Wordpress Custom Post Enabled.
+* Easy to Use.
+* You can use it sidebar via Text widgets.
+* You can use it in posts or pages.

 == Screenshots ==
 1. Back end client testimonial list
 2. Back end add client testimonial